 When considering whether coaching is effective, the question I find most valuable to ask is this:

-Is the coaching facilitating you to achieve your goal - in a way that is ecological for you?
+Is the coaching facilitating the client to achieve their goal - in a way that is ecological for the client?

 If the answer is yes, then I'd say you have some pretty effective coaching at hand.
 Asking this question and setting your goal at the outset of coaching will allow you to measure your progress.
 More importantly, this question helps keep you and your coach on track to whether you're getting the results you'd set out to achieve.